 - I/We are aware that the final decision on the type of contribution (oratio, article, note, case note or book review) rests with the editors.

 - By submitting this contribution for consideration, I am/we are committed to review a maximum of two contributions per year for PELJ/PER.

 - I/We are aware that PELJ/PER subscribes to plagiarism detection software and all contributions submitted to the journal will be scanned to verify originality.

-I am/We are aware that by submitting a contribution to PELJ/PER, I/we accept the ethics statement and all the other conditions and requirements of the journal as set out above, and in the Author Guidelines.
+- I / We agree that by submitting this contribution to PELJ/PER, I / we accept the ethics statement and all the other conditions and requirements of the journal as set out above and in the guidelines and policies.

 An article is considered to be a substantial original contribution of high scholarly quality and between 7 000-10 000 words in length (footnotes included but bibliography excluded).
 All articles are subjected to a double-blind peer-review.

 A note is considered to be an original contribution of high scholarly quality between 5 000-7 000 words (footnotes included but bibliography excluded).
 A note focuses on an indepth analysis of a topical theme but is more brief than an article.
 Notes are peer-reviewed.

 A case note is considered to be an original discussion of a high scholarly quality from a court judgment not less than 5 000 and not exceeding 10 000 words (footnotes included but bibliography excluded).
 Case Notes are peer-reviewed.